aresPanos/starter-hugo-academic/content/home/demo.md

 +++
+# A Demo section created with the Blank widget.
+# Any elements can be added in the body: https://wowchemy.com/docs/writing-markdown-latex/
+# Add more sections by duplicating this file and customizing to your requirements.

 widget = "blank"  # See https://wowchemy.com/docs/page-builder/
 headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 15  # Order that this section will appear.

+title = ""
+subtitle = ""

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.